qzhan321/FOI/Simulation/README.md

-code for generating the simulation output.
+Folder contains code and running scrirpts for generating the simulation output.